ChorusOne/chorus-one-sdk/book/build-your-staking-dapp/ton/overview.md

 - The official Nominator Pool smart contracts available for review on the official [TON Docs](https://docs.ton.org/participate/network-maintenance/nominators)
 - The official Single Nominator Pool smart contract available for review on the official [TON Docs](https://docs.ton.org/participate/network-maintenance/single-nominator)

+{% hint style="info" %}

+### Compatibility Notice

+The methods provided in this documentation are compatible with popular TON libraries such as `@ton/ton`.
+This compatibility ensures that you can seamlessly integrate these methods into your existing TON projects.

+{% endhint %}

 This guide will walk you through the fundamentals of staking on TON using the Chorus One SDK.

 ## Setting Up the Staker